Classic Buffalo Spotlight: The Polish Villa

-The Polish Villa opened its doors in Cheektowaga, NY, and has given Western New Yorkers the gift of an authentic taste of Poland for nearly 40 years.
-Here you’ll find friendly people, a relaxed setting and a variety of traditional polish dishes that won’t break your budget.
+The Polish Villa opened its doors in Cheektowaga, NY, and has given Western New Yorkers the gift of an authentic taste of Poland for more than 40 years.
+Here you’ll find friendly people, a relaxed setting and a variety of traditional Polish dishes that won’t break your budget.

 Admittedly, I am not familiar with Polish cuisine so my trip to The Polish Villa was educational.
 The staff is extremely knowledgeable – eager and prepared to answer my barrage of questions.

 I made one faux pas by inquiring, too loudly, if pierogis were “like raviolis without the red sauce.”
 The Polka music screeched to a halt.

 In an effort to recover from my rookie mistake I went straight for a menu item that delivered maximum variety – The Polish Platter.
 With a good portion of just about everything, the platter allowed me to sample the basics of Polish cuisine: one golabek (ground pork, beef and rice wrapped in cabbage leaves beneath a mild red sauce), two kielbasa (fresh and smoked), two pierogi of my choice (cheese and sauerkraut), and a crispy, golden potato pancake.
 Also included was soup or salad accompanied by fresh rye bread with whipped butter.
 They also have a nice selection of homemade desserts—try the nalesniki, a Polish crepe that’s served plain, or can be filled with one of nine fruit or cheese fillings.
 All items were handmade, delicious and plentiful!

 If you’re looking for a modernized version of the pierogi, this isn’t the place for you.
 The Polish Villa delivers on its promise to bring traditional and palette-pleasing fare to its guests in a warm, family-like atmosphere.